SpektraSystems/Azure-Synapse-Analytics-Day/ms-spl-create-and-publish-powerbi-dashboards-reports/hol1-task1and2.md

-# SQL Datawarehouse with Syanpse
+# Exercise 1: Data Exploration & Pipeline Development

-### Estimated Duration: 4 Hours
+### Estimated Duration: 2 Hours

 ## Overview

-In this lab, you examine various methods for ingesting data into Azure Synapse Analytics and Azure Data Lake Storage Gen2.
-You use notebooks and Data Flows to ingest, transform, and load data.
+In this exercise, you explore and modify a Synapse notebook to understand how data is loaded, transformed, and analyzed.
+You then work with a Synapse Pipeline that includes a Data Flow, modify its activities, and execute it to validate the end-to-end data transformation process.

 ## Objectives

-In this lab, you will perform the following tasks:
+In this exercise, you will perform the following tasks:

   - Task 1 - Explore and modify a notebook
   - Task 2 - Explore, modify, and run a Pipeline containing a Data Flow
-  - Task 3 - Monitor pipelines
-    - Task 3.1: Bonus: Inspect Sentiment Analysis Results
-  - Task 4 - Monitor Spark applications

 ## Task 1 - Explore and modify a notebook